lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 This document applies the extensibility mechanism GREASE (Generate Random Extensions And Sustain Extensibility), which was pioneered for TLS, to the ecosystem of Ephemeral Diffie-Hellman Over COSE (EDHOC).
-It reserves a set of non-critical External Authorization Data (EAD) labels and unusable cipher suites that may be included in messages to ensure peers correctly handle unknown values.
+It reserves a set of External Authorization Data (EAD) labels and unusable cipher suites that may be included in messages to ensure peers correctly handle unknown values.